graphcore/tutorials/tutorials/poplar/tut4_profiling/README.rst

 ..................................................

 This section explains how the PopVision analysis API (libpva) can be used to query information from a profile file using C++ or Python.
-Please note, this is a preview release of the PopVision analysis API and may change before final release.

 libpva is used to query ``profile.pop`` files, so copy your ``profile.pop`` file created in the previous section to the ``tut4_profiling/libpva`` directory and